How to Make a Webcomic and How We Made Ours (2025)

 When Objectified started out, we manually copy/pasted each episode's group of elements into the list.
 Often, the elements would break or move around.
 We then discovered repeaters.

 Repeaters connect to a dataset, which defines their contents.
-While dynamic page collections contain identical webpages, the repeater contains simple identical web page elements.
+While dynamic page collections contain identical webpages, the repeater contains repeating identical web page elements side-by-side or in a list.

 If you're creating an archive page where you need to display many of the same group of elements, the repeater is what you will use.
 Another example of using repeaters can be for your team's individual profiles on your about page or even your cast page.